Updated May 2023

 Several companies sell chocolate made with koko Samoa:

 - Ola Pacifica sells almond, orange and coffee-flavoured chocolate blocks online.
 Their products are also vegan-friendly, carbon-neutral and sold in paper packaging;

-- one of the blocks in the Whittakers ‘artisan’ range is made with single-origin Samoan cocoa;
+- one of Whittakers speciality blocks is made with single-origin Samoan cocoa;

-- Devonport chocolates (whose products you can find in many high-end food retailers, not just in Devonport) has a range of chocolate blocks made with Samoan cocoa and also sells Samoan cacao nibs.
+- Devonport chocolates (whose products you can find in many high-end food retailers, not just in Devonport) often has a range of chocolate blocks made with Samoan cocoa - search their website for the word ’Samoa‘.

 - Blue Rose Cafe and Catering (in Sandringham, Auckland) exclusively uses Samoan cocoa throughout their businesses.
 Their signature koko Samoa cupcakes are very popular.
 They also often have chocolate caramel slice, brownies etc. available and make koko Samoa hot chocolate.
 As their name suggests, they do catering as well as offering both takeaway and dine-in options at the actual cafe;

-- Sweet and Me (in Onehunga, Auckland) uses both koko Samoa and mass-market cocoa, so be sure to look for a mention of ‘koko Samoa’ before buying.
-They sell cakes, cupcakes, fudge, truffles and intricately-decorated macarons - either to order (for functions) or direct from their bakery;
+- Sweet and Me (in Onehunga, Auckland) uses both koko Samoa and mass-market cocoa, so be sure to look for a mention of ‘koko’ before buying.
+They sell cakes, cupcakes, fudge, and intricately-decorated macarons - either to order (for functions) or direct from their bakery.

 If you see any more, please let us know!